hadacnot/theqrl.org/_docs/mining/linux.md

                         # 1 Only mining permissions to slave wallet.
                             # This setting allows incoming only transfers (SAFE).
 Fee [0.0]: 0            # How much fee are we paying

+#FIXME What is this fee for?
+Give more details to what this is and why it does things
 ```

 This will generate a `slaves.json` file for you and put into the directory you are in.
 We need to move it to the `.qrl` folder of whatever computer we plan to mine with.